tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   (<|>) :: f a -> f a -> f a
 ```

-`empty`: This function represents a computation with *no result or a failure*.
+`empty`: This function represents a computation with either *no result, or a failure*.
 It serves as the identity element.
 For different data types that are instances of Alternative, `empty` represents an empty container or a *failed computation*, depending on the context.

 `(<|>)`: The `<|>` operator combines two computations, and it’s used to express alternatives.
 It takes two computations of the same type and returns a computation that will produce a result from the first computation if it succeeds, or if it fails, it will produce a result from the second computation.
 This operator allows you to handle branching logic and alternative paths in your code.